dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 > NOTE: On desktop systems, such as Docker Desktop for Mac and Windows, docker compose is already included.
 > No additional steps are needed.

-### What You Will Learn
+## What You Will Learn
 You'll learn how to:
 * Read a docker-compose.yml file
 * Mount volumes and how data is persisted through them
 * Create multiple databases in a docker container leveraging a docker-compose.yml file
-* Connect to different databases running inside the container using a db client
+* Connect to different databases running inside the containers using a db client
-* Connect to different databases running inside the container using the command line
+* Connect to different databases running inside the containers using the command line

-## Let's get started
+# Let's get started

 ### Docker Compose
 In this folder there's a pre-defined [`docker-compose.yml`](docker-compose.yml) file, let's walk through the file